ibis-project/ibis/docs/blog/Ibis-version-3.0.0-release.md

 ![pretty print repr](repr.png)

-## Breaking Changes
+## Other Changes

 3.0.0 is a major release and according to the project's use of semantic versioning, breaking changes are on the table.
 The full list of these changes can be found [here](https://ibis-project.org/docs/dev/release_notes/).
+Some of the important changes include:

 1. Python 3.8 is now the minimum supported version
-2. Removal of `.materialize()`
+2. Deprecation of `.materialize()`

 Refer to the sections below for more detail on these changes.